st-tu-dresden/inloop/docs/deployment.md

 Name              | Description (default value)
 ----------------- | ---------------------------
-`ADMINS`          | Comma-separated list of email addresses which should be notified on errors `DEBUG`           | Debug mode, don't use this in production (`False`) `EMAIL_URL`       | 12factor style email URL (`smtp://:@localhost:25`) `INTERNAL_IPS`    | Comma-separated list of IP addresses for which more verbose error reports are shown
+`DEBUG`           | Debug mode, don't use this in production (`False`) `EMAIL_URL`       | 12factor style email URL (`smtp://:@localhost:25`) `INTERNAL_IPS`    | Comma-separated list of IP addresses for which more verbose error reports are shown